cwhitehouse/vivere.docs/src/getting-started/introduction.md

 #### Display

 Our next step is to make sure our users know what the current count is.
-To do that we'll want to ask vivere to automatically display the current count.
+To do that we'll want to ask Vivere to automatically display the current count.
 We can do that with the `v-text` directive, which updates an elements `innerText` with data from our component.

 If we put all of this together we can create something like this: